TheoryInPractice/MI-bicliques/reproducibility/README.md

 [1] coefficient of variance is the standard deviation divided by the mean

-The code `OCTgenerator_pm.c` takes in the same arguments, but always outputs an oct decomposition which is a perfect matching.
+The code `OCTgenerator_pm.c` takes in the same arguments, but always outputs an oct decomposition which is a perfect matching, thus it ignores the argument octoct.

 ### Example usage